dinistiq

 </web-app>

-Within the web application all beans from the dinistiq scope are available in the application scope (servlet context) as attributes.
+Within the web application, all beans from the dinistiq scope are available in the application scope (servlet context) as attributes.

 External Components

-If your software needs to use some components which cannot be instanciated or obtained using all of the means presented here, you can pass over a named set of instances as a base set of beans for dinistiq to add the scanned and configured beans to.
+If your software needs to use some components which cannot be instantiated or obtained using all of the means presented here, you can pass over a named set of instances as a base set of beans for dinistiq to add the scanned and configured beans to.

 We use this to e.g. put the servlet context in the set of beans for web integration (see below).